 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-In 2015, the Scientific Initiatives Committee (SIC) launched 2 new initiatives : Snapshot Surveys and Patient Surveys
+In 2015, the SIC launched 2 new initiatives : Snapshot Surveys and Patient Surveys

 The Snap Shot Survey will be used to map the daily Cardiac Electrophysiology (EP) practice in Europe, but unlike online EP Wire Surveys, the Snap Shot Surveys are based on individual studies and at an individual level.It is a limited survey (25 questions max) including consecutive patients for 2-4 weeks.